Arrow-right Camera

 Realistically, it would take a tidal wave of Top 25 collapses – by Notre Dame, SMU and Army, to name a few – to position the Cougars for an at-large bid.

 My take?
-WSU’s strength of schedule is both a blessing and a curse.
+WSU’s strength of schedule is a blessing and a curse.
 The Cougars’ sheer lack of losses will keep them in the conversation, while their lack of signature wins will keep them out of the top 12.

 But is it fair to spotlight a scar – that suspect strength of schedule – sustained via outside abandonment?
 To critique the Cougars for circumstances out of their control?

-“We looked at them in terms of what they’ve done this season,” Manuel told The Times.
+“We looked at them in terms of what they’ve done this season,” Manuel told the Times.
 “Their only loss was to Boise State, who’s ranked 12th, and they have four wins against teams above .500, but the best win was their win over Washington 24-19.

 “While they’re playing consistent football, offense is putting up 38 points per game, we still felt as the deliberations occurred that at the present time the committee ranked them based on their body of work at 21 with a lot of football obviously left to play, and we’ll continue to monitor what all of these teams do as we progress during the season.”